How to get the mental health support you need

 Better Access connects people experiencing mental health difficulties – including common conditions like depression and anxiety – with evidence based mental health treatment from community based mental health care providers.

-It also helps GPs to better support the mental health and wellbeing of Australians, providing early intervention, assessment and management of people with mental health disorders.
+It also helps GPs / doctors to better support the mental health and wellbeing of Australians, providing early intervention, assessment and management of people with mental health disorders.

 What support is available?